Festival season is here and we’ve all got our fingers crossed that the weather stays as good as it did for Glasto, right?

 - Finish off the look by dotting some star-shaped gems* around your face and eyes for an added bit of sparkle.
 Set with a setting spray for maximum hold throughout the day.

-That’s what we call festival cool!
+That’s what I call festival cool!

 @urbanoutfitterseu @Jenny Cha 🦔🌱 giving us all the festival inspo #glastonbury #makeuptips #makeuphack ♬ original sound – sped up songs ❤️🩹